Chapter 1: This Venerable One is Dead

 After these words, he shut his eyes dispiritedly.
 The poison had reached his heart, bringing with it a torment like a raging inferno.
 The pain was so consuming that even Xue Meng’s anguished cries seemed so distant, as if they were separated by the waters of a vast ocean.

+Blood poured from the corners of Mo Ran’s lips uncontrollably.
+Mo Ran clutched his sleeves, his muscles spasming.
 When he opened his bleary eyes, Xue Meng had long since left.
 His qinggong wasn’t too bad, so it wouldn’t take him much time to reach the southern peak.

 Mo Ran propped himself up, bracing himself as he staggered to his feet.
 He formed a hand seal with his bloody fingers and transported himself to the area before Heaven-Piercing Tower of Sisheng Peak.